samsung-mt6789-dev/recovery_device_samsung_gta9wifi/README.md

-# TWRP Device Tree - Galaxy Tab A9
+# TWRP Device Tree for Galaxy Tab A9

-Current status, is looking better by the day.
-Motivated to extend custom recovery support for a device which does not have it.
+Current status, looking better by the day.
+Bringing TWRP support to the Tab A9.

 ## To build TWRP :